-For the Kentucky, Greater California, New Jersey, and Louisiana and Greater Georgia registries, NCI funds are combined with funding from the Centers for Disease Control and Prevention (CDC) through the National Program of Cancer Registries and with funding from the states.
+For nine registries (Kentucky, Greater California, Utah, Louisiana, Georgia, New York, Massachusetts, Wisconsin, and Idaho), NCI funds are combined with funding from the Centers for Disease Control and Prevention (CDC) through the National Program of Cancer Registries and with funding from the states.

 SEER Investigators Web site (login required) - provides communication and contact materials for investigators from the SEER registries.